List of EastEnders characters introduced in 2013: Nikki Spraggan

 In February, Bianca's father David Wicks (Michael French) invites Nikki to the square to talk to TJ when she learns that he has got Cindy Williams (Mimi Keene) pregnant.
-After a heart-to-heart with TJ and advice from David, she decides to stay in Walford for her children's sake but continues to interfere in Terry and Bianca's relationship and attempts to seduce David.
+Following a heart-to-heart with TJ and advice from David, she decides to stay in Walford for her children's sake but continues to interfere in Terry and Bianca's relationship and attempts to seduce David.
 He initially resists and they are almost caught by Bianca, her half-sister Sonia Fowler (Natalie Cassidy) and her mother Carol Jackson (Lindsey Coulson).
 Nikki learns that Carol has breast cancer but promises not to say anything.
 David proposes to Carol and tells Nikki to stay away from him.
 However, he later responds to her advances and kisses Nikki.
 She later leaves on a flight for Acapulco but offers David the chance to come with her but he refuses, wanting to stay loyal to Carol.
 Nikki returns to the Square at Easter.
 She is heartbroken when she is transferred to the check-in desk at work and confides in David.
 She attempts to kiss him again when he comforts her but he rebuffs her advances.
-She even allows him to see her naked but he still rejects her.
+When Nikki continues to text him, David goes to her house and finds Nikki in a towel having run a bubble bath.
+Nikki seductively drops her towel and allows him to see her stark naked but he still rejects her.
 When Bianca discovers this, she attacks Nikki in the street, pushing her into a pile of rubbish.
 David does this too when Nikki again tries to tempt him on his and Carol's wedding day so Nikki goes back to work.
 In July, she returns and tells Terry that she is homeless, and he allows her to stay with him.
 Terry and Nikki contemplate getting back together, although new market stallholder Donna Yates (Lisa Hammond) is attracted to Terry.
 Terry and Nikki arrange to meet in The Queen Victoria public house, but Terry does not show up as he is comforting Bianca and tells Nikki that he fell asleep on the sofa.
 Terry has second thoughts about reconciling with Nikki and when the couple have dinner that evening, Terry tells Nikki how he feels, explaining that whatever feelings they had once had for each other are gone and that they should not settle for each other.
 When Terry tells Nikki that he knows that she does not love him, she realises that he is right and decides to move out.
 Nikki packs her bags and after bidding farewell to Terry, she leaves Walford in a taxi to stay with some of her colleagues.
 It is later revealed that she has returned to work as a stewardess.